Peter-Opapa/jumia-elt-airflow-docker/README.md

 </div>

 ## 📊 Executive Summary

-This repository contains a **production-grade ELT (Extract, Load, Transform) data pipeline** built with Apache Airflow, designed to extract laptop product data from Jumia Kenya and process it through a sophisticated medallion architecture.
-The pipeline demonstrates enterprise-level data engineering practices with proper orchestration, monitoring, and scalability.
+This project implements a production-grade ELT(Extract, Load, Transform) data pipeline that scrapes laptop product data from Jumia Kenya using BeautifulSoup and Requests, then processes it through a medallion architecture using PostgreSQL.
+Apache Airflow orchestrates scraping, loading, and transformation tasks, moving data from raw (Bronze) to cleaned (Silver) and analytics-ready (Gold) layers using PostreSQL Stored Procedures.
+The entire pipeline is containerized with Docker Compose for portability and scalability, and integrated with GitHub Actions for CI/CD, ensuring automated testing and deployment.
+This setup reflects professional, enterprise-level data engineering practices.

 ### 🎯 Key Features